Terence Crawford

-Terence Allan Crawford (born September 28, 1987) is an American professional boxer.
-He has held 18 different major world championships in five weight classes from lightweight to super middleweight, including the undisputed championships (Note: Four-belt era: World Boxing Association (WBA) (Super version), World Boxing Council (WBC), International Boxing Federation (IBF), and World Boxing Organization (WBO) titles.) at light welterweight, welterweight, and super middleweight.
-He is the second-ever male three-weight undisputed world champion.
+Terence Allan "Bud" Crawford (born September 28, 1987) is an American former professional boxer who competed from 2008 to 2025.
+He retired with an undefeated record and won 18 different major world championships in five weight classes from lightweight to super middleweight, including the undisputed championships (Note: Four-belt era: World Boxing Association (WBA) (Super version), World Boxing Council (WBC), International Boxing Federation (IBF), and World Boxing Organization (WBO) titles.) at light welterweight, welterweight, and super middleweight.
+He is the second male boxer in history to become a three-weight undisputed world champion.
 (Note: Joining Henry Armstrong, who accomplished the feat simultaneously.)
-In the "four-belt era", he is the first male boxer in history to capture the undisputed championship in two (Note: Crawford would later be joined in this achievement by Naoya Inoue and Oleksandr Usyk.) and three divisions, and the first to achieve that status at both light welterweight and welterweight.
-He has held the undisputed super middleweight title since September 2025.
+In the four-belt era, Crawford became the first male boxer to capture the undisputed championship in two (Note: Crawford would later be joined in this achievement by Naoya Inoue and Oleksandr Usyk.) and three divisions, and the first to achieve undisputed status at both light welterweight and welterweight.

-In 2014, Crawford traveled overseas to fight Ricky Burns and won his first world championship, the WBO lightweight title.
-After two successful defenses, he moved up to light welterweight in 2015 and defeated Thomas Dulorme for the vacant WBO light welterweight title.
-In 2017, Crawford had a short reign as the undisputed light welterweight champion, being the first since Kostya Tszyu in 2004, and the first in any weight class to simultaneously hold all four major world titles since Jermain Taylor in 2005.
+In 2014, Crawford traveled overseas to face Ricky Burns and won his first world championship, the WBO lightweight title.
+After two successful defenses, he moved up to light welterweight in 2015 and defeated Thomas Dulorme to claim the vacant WBO light welterweight title.
+In 2017, Crawford became the undisputed light welterweight champion—the first since Kostya Tszyu in 2004—and the first boxer in any weight class to simultaneously hold all four major world titles since Jermain Taylor in 2005.
 In 2023, he defeated Errol Spence Jr. to become the undisputed welterweight champion, the first since Zab Judah in 2006.
 (Note: Three-belt era: World Boxing Association (WBA) (Undisputed version), World Boxing Council (WBC), and International Boxing Federation (IBF) titles.)
-In 2024, he moved up to light middleweight and defeated Israil Madrimov to become a quadruple champion.
-In 2025, Crawford defeated Canelo Álvarez by unanimous decision to capture the undisputed super middleweight championship, becoming one of only six male boxers in history to win world championships in five divisions.
+In 2024, Crawford moved up to light middleweight and defeated Israil Madrimov to become a four-division world champion.
+In 2025, he defeated Canelo Álvarez by unanimous decision to capture the undisputed super middleweight championship, becoming one of only six male boxers in history to win world titles in five divisions.